Will Vikram Lander fall silent forever or will NASA probe help wake it up

 Norah Petro, LRO's project scientist told spaceflightnow.com that NASA will share any before and after flyover imagery of the area around the targeted Chandrayaan-2 Vikram Lander landing site to support analysis by the ISRO.

 This information would be crucial as the window of opportunity to gain contact with the lander closes in a few days from now.
-Lander Vikram, with rover Pragyan, housed inside it, lost communication with ground-station early on September seven during its final descent, just 2.1 km above the lunar surface, minutes before the planned touch-down on the Moon.
+Lander Vikram, with rover Pragyan, housed inside it, lost communication with ground-station early on September 7 during its final descent, just 2.1 km above the lunar surface, minutes before the planned touch-down on the Moon.

 NASA's LRO set to provide crucial images, information on Vikram Lander